chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 With LINQ, you can use `SelectMany` to write equi-joins - even if, in general, it is better to stick with `Join` (because it is faster) for that purpose - it is not possible here using the query syntax.
-If we try rewrite the previous query with `SelectMany`:
+If we try to rewrite the previous query with `SelectMany`:
 ```csharp
 // WARNING: Won't compile.